-The Corporation is a Canadian-based mineral exploration and development company engaged in the acquisition, exploration and development of uranium in Mongolia.
-The Company is currently engaged in the exploration and development of certain uranium properties that are located in the Dornod district of north eastern Mongolia, a district that contains a number of known uranium deposits.
+The Corporation is a Canadian-based mineral exploration and development company engaged in the acquisition, exploration and development of uranium, primarily in Mongolia.
+The Corporation has interests in certain uranium properties that are located in the Dornod district of north eastern Mongolia, a district that contains a number of known uranium deposits.
 These uranium properties are known as the Dornod Uranium Project and currently consist of a 58% interest in the "Main Dornod Property" (defined below) and a 100% interest in the "Additional Dornod Property" (defined below).
-The Company expects its interests in the Main Dornod Property and the Additional Dornod Property to decrease as a result of the new Nuclear Energy Law; however, the Company has not been able to determine its new interests at this time.
-On November 30, 2009, the Company acquired an approximate 17.9% interest in Macusani Yellowcake Inc. ("Macusani"), a Canadian company, which holds uranium properties in the Macusani Plateau district of Peru.
+As a result of certain actions by the Mongolian Government, the Corporation's interests in the Main Dornod Property and the Additional Dornod Property are uncertain at this time.
+The Corporation commenced, in January 2011, an International Arbitration process against the Government of Mongolia and certain of its agencies for actions taken by the Government to effectively expropriate Khan's licenses.
+Khan also holds 15,523,330 common shares and 4,031,665 share purchase warrants of Macusani Yellowcake Inc. ("Macusani"), a Canadian exploration company listed on the venture exchange of the Toronto Stock Exchange ("TSX-V") under the symbol YEL.
+Macusani holds properties and explores for uranium in the Macusani Plateau district in southern Peru.

-At September 30, 2009, the Corporation had a total of 18 employees: 5 in Canada and 13 in Mongolia.
+At September 30, 2011, the Corporation had a total of 10 employees: 3 in Canada and 7 in Mongolia.